IMAGINEERING

 Yesterland usually looks at things that are gone, but not today.
 This photo essay looks at how some of the same landmarks of Radiator Springs are represented at the delightful Cars wing of Disney’s Art of Animation Resort and at the highly detailed Cars Land at Disney California Adventure.

-The Imagineers’ approaches were completely different—but in both cases, the results are wonderful.
+The Imagineers’ approaches were completely different — but in both cases, the results are wonderful.

-Werner Weiss, Curator of Yesterland, May 24, 2019
+Werner Weiss, Curator of Yesterland, November 15, 2024

 (updated from an article originally published May 2, 2014)